ArindamSankarDas/C-Shellion/README.md

 or,

-cmake .. (if you don't want compile_commands.json for your code editors to navigate the folder structure)
+cmake .. (if you do not want compile_commands.json for your code editors to navigate the folder structure)

 # Build the executable to be run
 cmake --build .